angrycaptain19/TALabs/README.md

 **Group #7**
 By Bryl Andrii and Poizd Vyacheslav

-You can download separate labs. from releases.
+You can download separate labs. from _Releases_.